EmirGuvenni/blackjack-botsons/README.md

 * Click ✅ to deal a card.
 * Click ❌ to stay.
-* Click 🃏 to split.
-* Click 💰 to double down.
+* Click 💳 to double down.

 ### Bets